modo-studio/SugarRecord/README.md

   }
 }
 ```
-> **Retain**: Observable must be retained during the observation lifecycle.
-When the `Observable` instance gets released from memory it stops observing changes from your storage.
+> **Retain**: RequestObservable must be retained during the observation lifecycle.
+When the `RequestObservable` instance gets released from memory it stops observing changes from your storage.

+> **NOTE**: This was renamed from Observable -> RequestObservable so we are no longer stomping on the RxSwift Observable namespace.

 > **Reactive**: Observables can be also observed as Reactive sources using `rx_observe` or `rac_observe`.
-In this case there's no need to retain the `Observable` but dispose it whenever you're not interested anymore in observing changes.
+In this case there's no need to retain the `RequestObservable` but dispose it whenever you're not interested anymore in observing changes.

-**:warning: `Observable` is not available for CoreData + OSX**
+**:warning: `RequestObservable` is not available for CoreData + OSX**

 ### Example project